Custom fields (Advanced): Update, search, ways to use

 Note!
 You can't search for custom fields of the User and Date types.
 Read more about custom field types.

-Account custom fields Bulk email (in the subject line and/or body text)
+Account custom fields Bulk emails (the subject line, body text)

 PDF Invoices